fischerdm/bollinger-bands/README.md

 - Sortable and filterable columns for quick analysis
 - Performance Metrics in different currencies
 - Highlighting of current selected ticker and benchmark
+- Star/unstar tickers to add or remove them from the watchlis

 ## Strategy Implementation